rthuffman/WFGY/ProblemMap/Inverse_Atlas/start-here.md

 ---

-## If you want the bigger architecture 🌌
+## 🌌 If You Want the Bigger Architecture

 Use this path: